harp-tech/harp-tech.github.io/tutorials/hobgoblin-closeloop.md

 > **Optional** Verify the pulse train by connecting the output to a digital input pin.

 >[!TIP]
-> If your cameras support external triggering, you can use pulse trains to trigger frame capture.
+> If your camera supports external triggering, you can use pulse trains to trigger frame capture.
 Recording the same pulse train on a digital input with the `Hobgoblin` allows you to have hardware timestamped images that are automatically aligned with other acquired data.

 ### Exercise 4: Triggering a digital line based on region of interest activity